 Working Well was a finalist at the 27th annual Emerald Awards presentation on June 5, 2018, at the Theatre Junction Grand in Calgary.
 The Alberta Emerald Foundation annually celebrates innovation and environmental achievement bringing awareness to unique environmental projects occurring throughout the province.

-The Working Well program has information resources available free of charge for water well owners and others interested in learning and promoting how to protect and maintain water wells.
+The Working Well program has information resources available for water well owners and others interested in learning and promoting how to protect and maintain water wells.

 Working Well offers province-wide, hands-on workshops for well owners to learn the basics of groundwater, well construction, common well problems, contamination risks, importance of well reclamation and best management practices.

-To book a Working Well workshop or order copies of Working Well fact sheets, brochures and other resources, contact the Information Centre:
+To book a Working Well workshop or order copies of program resources, contact the AEP Information Centre.